Tracking Flight Search Results & SEO Over TimeApril 27, 2020

 4. Now just choose the phone or phones that you want to test on, and hit ‘Run Test’.
 We recommend testing with two phones – one iOS device and one Android.
 If possible, it is also a good idea to choose one large phone and one small phone; this will give you the strongest sense if there are changes in the way results are displayed between the different OS, and the different size phones.
 The phone OS usually won’t make a huge difference in these kinds of searches, but the size of the phone could.
 Google does not seem to change Interesting Finds results much based on phone size or OS – although sometimes they are in a 4-part square with quadrants, and other times they are stacked.

 We know that SEO for flights – for both direct sellers and aggregators, can be quite difficult and frustrating.
-We hope that this tutorial will help you manage, track and improve the rankings for the travel-related digital marketing strategies that you manage, market or support.
+We hope that this tutorial will help you manage, track, and improve the rankings for the travel-related digital marketing strategies that you manage, market, or support.
+You can try the MobileMoxie Tools and tracking to help make your job easier to manage, and your success easier to quantify.
+If you are not yet a subscriber, you can also use the free version of the SERPerator tool as a quick mobile SERP checker.